|Wearing the Spartan Trainer Wrist HR GPS watch in Ocean …in the ocean|

 And then there was Tough Mudder (I’ll be writing the whole experience up in a seperate post soon…)…

 …let me just say, at one point, I couldn’t even see what the Spartan was saying for all the mud covering it!
-Luckily, a quick scrub with an old toothbrush when I got home sorted all that out and got it back to Ocean blue from mud brown! …but Tough Mudder don’t really give an exact date for their events; I signed up for the 5 mile event and as you can see from the pictures above I ran over 6 miles.
+Luckily, a quick scrub with an old toothbrush when I got home sorted all that out and got it back to Ocean blue from mud brown! …but Tough Mudder don’t really give an exact distance for their events; I signed up for the 5 mile event and as you can see from the pictures above I ran over 6 miles.
 I love being able to see our route and replay it as well as knowing how far I ran (time is not really a thing in Tough Mudder).
 The Spartan made it through the event in one piece and I’m even more impressed than I originally was…

 So guys, I’ve just shared a snippet of what the Suunto Spartan Trainer Wrist HR is all about and even I have so much more to discover and learn about (I mean, all those stats need to be put to good use right?!).
 The software update at the end of August included sleep tracking and the ability for the watch to display battery percentage which is a huge winner for me; isn’t it the worse when you go to start tracking something and your watch says “sorry, there is not enough power to track this activity” or worse still, dies half way through?!.
 The watch is lightweight, simple to use and doesn’t look half bad, eh?!
 Providing all the stats you could need and quick to pick up the GPS signal… not much more you need, right?!

 If you would like to find out more about the Suunto Spartan Trainer Wrist HR go visit www.suunto.com/spartantrainerwristHR …and / or if you have any questions I may be able to answer, just comment below or reach out to me via my social channels all linked below!

 What fitness tracker are you currently using, or do you have your eye on?!